 What Makes a Great Intermittent Fasting App

 Watch for apps that push extreme fasting protocols, multi-day fasts for everyone, or aggressive content.
 These are red flags.
+Fasting is a powerful tool, which means it can also be misused.

 What to Watch Out For

 Aggressive paywalls.
 Subscription traps.
 Health claims that exceed evidence.
 One-size protocols that do not adapt for women, athletes, or older adults.
+Apps that push 36-hour or 72-hour fasts to beginners.

 Top Picks